Sunday, November 5, 2017

 1941 Play Ball #71

-In fact, Play Ball never showed Joe in pinstripes, perhaps because the Gum, Inc. photographers only saw him when the Yankees played the A's in Philly, as AL opponents of that era.
+Play Ball never showed Joe in pinstripes, perhaps because Gum, Inc. bought its photos from Philadelphia sources, where the Yankees played road games against the A's.

 Fakes / reprints: DiMaggio's counterfeited in almost all of his vintage sets, so know your dealers if you're collecting type cards or go for graded examples to minimize risk of fakery.